Bacchus Residents

 Socialising:

-You should never keep sugar gliders alone as it can cause them to become very depressed.
+You should never keep sugar gliders alone as it can cause them to become very depressed and display stereotypical behaviours.
 You can cohabit males and females provided the male(s) are neutered (castrating male sugar gliders is a relatively simple procedure if performed by an experienced vet).
-Sugar gliders naturally live in quite large groups, but you should keep a pair minimum.
+Sugar gliders naturally live in quite large groups.

 Diet: